Spring Break Ideas – Introduction

 Ecuador and The Galapagos

 The Galapagos Islands are on almost every family’s travel wish list.
 It’s a perfect spring break destination!
 Like Chile, Ecuador is south of the US so there’s no jet lag.
 We flew into Quito, saw the city, headed to the Galapagos for four nights, and then finished with two nights at the amazing Mashpi Lodge in the cloud forest.
 Our kids may have missed one day of school, but we managed to pack A LOT into one week, and it never felt rushed.
 One of our favorite trips ever.

 San Miguel de Allende, Mexico

 I mentioned above that we try to avoid Mexico.
 That’s based on experience.
 We did one spring break trip to an all-inclusive resort near Playa del Carmen and hated it.
-Then we went back a few years later, staying at Rosewood Mayakoba for a week, and loved the hotel but still didn’t love Playa del Carmen.
+Then we went back a few years later, staying at Rosewood Mayakoba for a week, and loved the hotel but still didn’t enjoy Playa del Carmen.
 So our third trip we went to San Miguel de Allende instead and loved it – exploring the UNESCO World Heritage Site, eating all the food and diving into the culture.
 We’d go back in a heartbeat.
 So much more enjoyable than the beach areas, and not crowded in April.

 I’ve written before that I think Costa Rica is over-hyped.
 It’s a great destination, with animals, beaches, cloud forests and excellent food, but it seems like everyone has been going there and neglecting neighbors like Panama, Brazil, Nicaragua and Colombia – all amazing destinations.
 Anyway, we’re no exception.
 We’ve traveled to Costa Rica twice the past few years, once in July for a wedding and once in February for a school break.
 For the February trip, we flew into Liberia and went straight to Punta Islita, basing out of there for the week.
 It was a great trip – some culture, some adventure, some animals, and a lot of beach-centered relaxation.
 Go to Costa Rica!
 It’s great.
 But if you feel like prices are higher than you were expecting, look at less-touristed nearby countries instead.